 "It was a tough game.
 There were a lot of emotions going on," said linebacker Nate Stupar, who had a team-high 13 tackles.
 "I used the emotions to fuel the fire."

 Paterno started as an assistant in 1950, then took over as head coach in 1966.
 It was Penn State's first game without Paterno on staff since Nov.
-19, 1949, a
+19, 1949, a 19-0 loss at Pittsburgh.

 But in many respects, it was like any other fall Saturday in Happy Valley.
 Massive 6-foot-5 defensive tackle Devon Still hit ball carriers with typical ferocity and the Nittany Lions played another close, low-scoring game - as they have all year.